core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The pairwise mode takes advantage of an existing Security Context for the group mode to establish a Security Context shared exclusively with any other member.
 In order to use the pairwise mode in a group that uses also the group mode, the signature scheme of the group mode MUST support a combined signature and encryption scheme.
 This can be, for example, signature using ECDSA, and encryption using AES-CCM with a key derived with ECDH.
 For encryption and decryption operations, the AEAD Algorithm from the Common Context is used (see {{ssec-common-context-aead-alg}}).

-The pairwise mode does not support the use of additional entities acting as verifiers of source authentication and integrity of group messages, such as intermediary gateways (see {{group-manager}}).
+The pairwise mode does not support external verifiers of source authentication and message integrity like the group mode does (see {{sec-processing-signature-checker}}).

 An endpoint implementing only a silent server does not support the pairwise mode.

-If the signature algorithm used in the group supports ECDH (e.g., ECDSA, EdDSA), the pairwise mode MUST be supported by endpoints that use the CoAP Echo Option {{RFC9175}} and/or block-wise transfers {{RFC7959}}, for instance for responses after the first block-wise request, which possibly targets all servers in the group and includes the CoAP Block2 option (see {{Section 3.8 of I-D.ietf-core-groupcomm-bis}}).
+Endpoints using the CoAP Echo Option [RFC9175] and/or block-wise transfers [RFC7959] in a group where the signature algorithm supports ECDH (e.g., ECDSA, EdDSA) MUST support the pairwise mode.
+This applies for example to responses after a first block-wise request which targets all servers in the group and includes the CoAP Block2 option (see Section 3.8 of [I-D.ietf-core-groupcomm-bis]).
 This prevents the attack described in {{ssec-unicast-requests}}, which leverages requests sent over unicast to a single group member and protected with the group mode.

-Senders cannot use the pairwise mode to protect a message intended for multiple recipients.
-In fact, the pairwise mode is defined only between two endpoints and the keying material is thus only available to one recipient.
+Pairwise mode cannot be used to protect messages intended for multiple recipients.
+In fact, the keying material used for pairwise mode is shared only between two endpoints.

 However, a sender can use the pairwise mode to protect a message sent to (but not intended for) multiple recipients, if interested in a response from only one of them.
 For instance, this is useful to support the address discovery service defined in {{ssec-pre-conditions}}, when a single 'kid' value is indicated in the payload of a request sent to multiple recipients, e.g., over multicast.